Qian8988/Final-Project-Team-7/README.md

 **Easy Ensemble AdaBoos Classifier:** _Benefits_ - Fast, simple, and easy to program.
 Also, it has the flexibility to be combined with any machine learning algorithm. _Limitations_ - Weak classifiers can lead to overfitting.

--   Tableau Public link for dashboard so far: https://public.tableau.com/app/profile/paula.l6166/viz/WineDashboard_16366700927230/Winestory
+-   Tableau Public link for dashboard: https://public.tableau.com/app/profile/paula.l6166/viz/WineDashboard_16366700927230/Winestory

 ### Red Wine Heat Map